-The purpose of the workshop is to improve the student's skills related to the PRO2 and SWE1 curriculum.
-To pass the workshop, the student must show an attendance of at least 75% of the lessons during the semester.
+The purpose of this workshop is to improve the student's skills related to the PRO2 and SWE1 curriculum.
+To pass this workshop, the student must show an attendance of at least 75% of the lessons during the semester.

 Credit is awarded based on the grade 10 or 12 in SDJ1 and to students with credit for PRO1.
+Approval or credit transfer of this workshop is an exam prerequisite for the course PRO2.